 RP: It basically started in the Middle East, in Beirut.
 It was a commissioned piece for a festival called CO2.
 The main idea was an hour-long accelarando with dancers performing on a big avenue.
 We made ten 3-minute sections out of that, and every section ended up having a 10 BPM increase.
 The record has two sides: the first one is weirder, non-danceable compared to the second one.
 I particularly like the fact that if you listen to the first and the last track there is almost no connection, but if you listen to the whole record there is a smooth transition from slow and abstract to full on club music.
 In fact it’s one my favourite records.

 Can you talk about your new project, Deutsch am Fuss?

 MJO: It’s DaF!
 We have N.M.O, which is an ever-changing acronym, and now we also have DaF as a unit within the unit.

-RP: DaF is another deviation.
-A necessity of evolving from N.M.O.
-A new playground where the focus shifts on appropriation and faster tempo.
+RP: DaF is another deviation, a necessity of evolving from N.M.O.
+A new playground where the focus shifts on appropriation and faster tempos.
 It’s clearly ironic.
 Some white kids trying to make footwork and combining it with Neue Deutsche Welle.
 It’s a collage.
 If you spell it out completely, it’s actually Deutsch-Amerikanisches Fusswerk.